directsp/DirectSpServer/README.md

-# DirectSp (Documents are under construction)
-DirectSp framework let you call SQL store procedures directly from front-end and bypassing any ORM!
+#DirectSp framework let you call SQL store procedures directly from front-end and eliminating the need of any ORM!

+You will interest in DirectSp if:
+* Your application does not need high calculating such as RealTime games
+* You are using SQL server
+* You don't think OOP can not achieved by
+* You have good designer

+You will not interest in DirectSp if:
+* You stick to common programming such as C#, Java or PHP

+Let see samples:
+Just create an API in SQL server like this:

+Call your API via your SPA (Single Page Application) like this: dspClient.invoke("UserCreate", {UserName:"UserName", FirstName: "Elizabete", LastName: "Tailor", GenderId: 2, Email: "eli@mail.com"}).then( result=>
+{
+       let userId = result.userId;
+}

 ## Features
 * Authentication via JWT Brearer